A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: Introduction

-There are a number of communications technologies and standards that adopt ultra high-order quadrature-amplitude modulation (QAM) and for which additional SE gains can be achieved by using FTN signaling.
-These systems include high speed point-to-point microwave links such as RAy3 (the third generation of RAy) and digital video broadcasting DVB-C2 that use QAM modulation orders up to 4096 \cite{RACOM,5523733}, as well as the broadband cable based internet DOCSIS 3.1 standard that uses QAM modulation orders up to 16,384 (16K)\cite{8808157}. { Using existing FTN signaling sequence estimation techniques to detect ultra high-order QAM FTN signaling will results in prohibitive computational complexity for practical implementations.
-For instance, increasing the modulation order for up to 64K (65536)-QAM will significantly increase the tree size in tree search based techniques or will significantly increase the trellis size in trellis search based techniques.
-That said, it is crucial to investigate novel sequence estimation techniques where their operation and complexity are insensitive to the modulation order.
-In this paper, we propose a low complexity polynomial time detection scheme that stems from the operations research and is known as the \textit{alternating directions multiplier method} (ADMM).} The proposed detection algorithm demonstrates a very favorable combination of computational efficiency and performance which, to the best of the authors' knowledge, for the first time in the FTN signaling literature, practically enables the detection of ultra high-order QAM modulation.
+In this paper, we propose a low complexity polynomial time detection scheme that stems from the operations research and is known as the \textit{alternating directions multiplier method} (ADMM).} {It is worthy to mention that ADMM has been used in the detection of MIMO transmission in time dispersive channels in \cite{souto2016mimo}}.
+Our proposed ADMM detection algorithm demonstrates a very favorable combination of computational efficiency and performance which practically enables the detection of ultra high-order QAM modulation.
 The first polynomial complexity high-order QAM FTN signaling detector is the generalized approach semidefinite relaxation-based sequence estimation (GASDRSE) that was proposed in \cite{bedeer2017low} based on the semi-definite relaxation and Gaussian randomization.
 The GASDRSE algorithm showed excellent performance and SE gains for modulation orders up to 16-QAM. {However for modulation orders larger than 16, the algorithm did not provide satisfactory SE gains, besides requiring an impractically large computational time.} { The GASDRSE will fail to provide satisfactory performance for ultra high-order QAM FTN signaling as it represents the constellation alphabets as a high degree polynomial constraint.
 This will significantly increase the constraints' matrices sizes in the case of ultra high-order QAM, and eventually the SDR solver fails to find a solution.} Our simulation results show that the proposed ADMMSE detector in this paper can outperform GASDRSE for 16-QAM and quadrature phase-shift keying (QPSK) while requiring less than 25$\%$ of the computational time.
 Moreover, the SE gains of the proposed ADMMSE detector are up to 44.7\% higher than the GASDRSE detector for 16-QAM FTN signaling.
 More importantly, the proposed ADMMSE FTN signaling detector in this paper succeeds in achieving SE gains that range from 7.5$\%$ up to 58$\%$ for 64K (65536)-QAM when compared to Nyquist signaling.
-To the best of our knowledge, this is the first time in the FTN signaling literature that such high modulation orders for FTN signaling are successfully detected at practically low computational effort while achieving promising SE gains with respect to its corresponding Nyquist signaling case.
-Additionally, for binary phase-shift keying (BPSK) and QPSK, the proposed ADMMSE FTN signaling detector significantly outperforms the successive symbol-by-symbol sequence estimation (SSSSE) and successive symbol-by-symbol with go-back-\textit{K} sequence estimation (SSSgb\textit{K}SE) algorithms in \cite{bedeer2017very} at the expense of higher computational time.
+Additionally, for binary phase-shift keying (BPSK) and QPSK, the proposed ADMMSE FTN signaling detector significantly outperforms the successive symbol-by-symbol with go-back-\textit{K} sequence estimation (SSSgb\textit{K}SE) algorithms in \cite{bedeer2017very} at the expense of higher computational time.

 The remainder of this paper is organized as follows.
 Section \ref{recent} discusses the recent FTN signaling works.
 Section \ref{sys} presents the FTN signaling system model and formulates the detection problem.
 Section \ref{proposed} is dedicated to discuss the details of the proposed ADMMSE FTN signaling detection algorithm.
 In Section \ref{Sim}, the simulation results are discussed and Section \ref{Conclude} concludes the paper.